Efficient posterior sampling for high-dimensional imbalanced logistic regression: Logistic regression with sparse imbalanced data

 In addition, control variates can be used to reduce the variance of the estimate $\widehat{\partial}_{i} U (\pos,J)$.
-This can lead to dramatic increases in sampling efficiency when the posterior is concentrated around a reference point \cite{bierkens2019zig}.
+This can lead to dramatic increases in sampling efficiency when the posterior is concentrated around a reference point \citep{bierkens2019zig}.
 In this article, we use isotropic Gaussian priors and focus on situations where either $p$ is large relative to $n$, or the covariates and/or responses are imbalanced.
-In such situations, the posterior is not sufficiently concentrated around a reference point, and control variates fail to perform efficiently.
-We demonstrate this numerically in \cref{sec.scaling_CV} for imbalanced responses, and the Supplementary Material contains similar experiments for sparse covariates.
-For this reason and due to space constraints, we focus our discussion on sub-sampling techniques not relying on control variates; the techniques developed can be combined with the use of control variates as detailed in the Supplementary Material.
+In such situations, the posterior is not sufficiently concentrated around a reference point for control variates to perform efficiently.
+We demonstrate this numerically in \cref{sec.scaling_CV} for imbalanced responses, and the Appendix contains similar experiments for sparse covariates.
+For this reason and due to space constraints, we focus our discussion on sub-sampling techniques that do not rely on control variates; the techniques developed can be combined with the use of control variates, as detailed in the Appendix.